Chile–Ireland relations: History

-From 1973 - 1990, Chile entered a military dictatorship run by General Augusto Pinochet.
+From 1973 to 1990, Chile entered a military dictatorship run by General Augusto Pinochet.
 During this time period, many Chileans citizens who were against the government sought asylum in other countries, including Ireland where approx. 120 Chilean citizens applied for asylum.
 In 1988, future Irish President Michael D. Higgins arrived to Chile as an international election observer during the Chilean national plebiscite.
 In 1990, the first democratically elected President of Chile since before the military dictatorship was President Patricio Aylwin of Irish descent.
 In the early 1990s, both Chile and Ireland established diplomatic relations and in 2002, Chile opened its first resident embassy in the Irish capital.
 In 2019, Ireland opened its first resident embassy in Santiago.